 Background and Brief History

-Executive Directors were originally employed by the Head Office of the Arts Council of NSW in the 1980s.
-The first Executive Directors were employed to work in the Central West, South Coast, Far West and South West Regions.
+The first Regional Arts Development Officers (RADOs) were originally employed by the Head Office of the Arts Council of NSW in the 1980s.
+They were employed to work in the Central West, South Coast, Far West and South West Regions.
 (For more detail on the history of the Arts Council of NSW, please see Fifty Years in the Bush by Justin McDonnell, published in 1998 and available from RANSW.)

 In 1998 following a review of the organisation by Justin McDonnell, the Arts Council of NSW was restructured to incorporate two major changes: